homezloco/Pycommerce/ImplementationPlan.md

    - ✅ Return processing
    - ✅ Cost and profit tracking for materials and labor
    - ✅ Estimate management and conversion to orders
+   - ✅ PDF export for estimates with detailed materials and labor breakdown
    - ✅ Color-coded profit visualization

 ### Phase 4: Tenant Management and Scaling (Partially Completed)